Ahmed-Amine-Soltani/labs/Hands-on/NAT Gateway/Hands-on Nat Gateway.md

-### To delete the resources created during the first solution
+## Clean up your resources created during the first solution

 To delete the "nat-route" route run :